coderrio/Coderr.Documentation/docs/client/libraries/core/index.md

-Getting started with the codeRR client library
+Getting started with the Coderr client library
 =================================

-This library is the foundation of all exception reporting done with codeRR.
+This library is the foundation of all exception reporting done with Coderr.
 All other client libraries are based upon this one.

 ## Context collections